AresMUSH/aresmush.com/tutorials/code/quickstart/tinker-intro.md

 To change the tinker code:

 1. Log into the Web Portal with your coder character.
-2. Go to Admin -> Tinker.
+2. Go to Code -> Tinker.
 3. Edit the handle method to do the desired processing (see below for details).
 4. Click Save.
 5. Back in the MUSH client window, type `tinker` to execute the code.